2026 tax facts: What you need to know

 Important dates

-For most individuals, the deadline for filing your 2023 taxes is Tuesday, April 30th, 2024.
-If you or your spouse or common-law partner is self-employed, the tax-filing deadline is extended to June 17th, 2024 (since the normal deadline of June 15th falls on a Saturday this year).
-Note, however, that although the tax-filing deadline is June 17th for those with self-employment income, any balance owing must still be paid by April 30th, 2024.
+- June 15th, 2026: Deadline to file your 2025 taxes if you or your spouse or common-law partner is self-employed.
+Although the tax-filing deadline is June 15th for those with self-employment income, any balance owing must still be paid by April 30th, 2025.

 Tax deductions and tax credits